Textualize/textual/README.md

 await self.view.dock(Placeholder(), Placeholder(), edge="top")
 ```

-You will notice that this time we are docking two Placeholder objects on the top edge.
-We haven't set an explicit size this time, so Textual will divide the remaining size amongst the two new widgets.
+You will notice that this time we are docking _two_ Placeholder objects on _the_ top edge.
+We haven't set an explicit size this time so Textual will divide the remaining size amongst the two new widgets.

 The last line calls the `run` class method in the usual way, but with an argument we haven't seen before: `log="textual.log"` tells Textual to write log information to the given file.
-You can tail textual.log to see the events that are being processed and other debug information.
+You can tail textual.log to see the events being processed and other debug information.

 If you run the above example, you will see something like the following: